EddyRivasLab/infernal/README.md

 ```

 Executable programs will be installed in `/your/install/path/bin`.
 If
-you leave this optional `./configure` argument off, the default prefix
+you leave the optional `--prefix` argument off your `./configure`
-is `/usr/local`.
+command,  the default prefix is `/usr/local`.

 Files to read in the source directory: